If you’re looking to get certified as a Strength and Conditioning Coach, it’s more than likely you’ll come across SCC from ISSA during your research.

 Who is ISSA Strength and Conditioning Certification Best Suited For?

 Ultimately, we think ISSA strength and conditioning certification is best for personal trainers, Physical Therapists and other fitness professionals who want to work with top performing clients (whether that’s locally or professionally).

 A lot of the teachings from ISSA Strength and Conditioning Coach Certification develop on fundamental pillars of personal training and fitness coaching, so if you’re a complete newbie, you may want to consider doing a standard certification first.

 Nutritionists may also consider taking such a course too, to help improve their knowledge of biomechanics and exercise in relation to diet and nutrition for athletes.

 You also need to be 18 and have a valid CPR/AED certification.

 As most clients could benefit from your increased knowledge from ISSA Strength and Conditioning Coach certification program, there aren’t many fitness professionals who wouldn’t benefit from it.

 If you’re already qualified with a certification like NSCA CSCS, then you would probably already have all the knowledge required to lead strength and conditioning services effectively.

-There are of course many strength and conditioning certifications out there… for us, ISSA are the best for beginners and entry level, as it is 100% online and the general feedback is that it is easier to pass than some of the other S&C certifications.
+There are of course many strength and conditioning certifications out there… but for us, ISSA offer the best for beginners and entry level, as it is 100% online and the general feedback is that most students find it easier to pass than other S&C certifications.